Diaby02/EasyCounting/README.md

 # Class-Agnostic Object Counting Model for industrial applications

-Nicolas Bourez
+Author: Nicolas Bourez

 ## Introduction

-This code aims to compare different class-agnostic counting models in order to understand their capailities when applied in industrial data.
+This code aims to compare different class-agnostic counting models in order to understand their capabilities when applied in industrial data.
 For this purpose, the code from the different models have been included in this repository.

 The link to the official code of the different models are listed below: